gunjivam/gunjivam/README.md

 # Here is What I Do <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">

-This is What I do everyday!
 <img src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" alt="Coder GIF" width="500" height="400">

 Well!
 I also do learn new visualization tools and technologies in the market.
-Some of the new
+I also write article that relates trouble and situations I faced while trying to become a Developer.
+I focus more on writing about self-motivation, positivity, self-confidence.
+One of my favorite hobbies is to Code, write, Solve Problems, create new problems.

-### Brief Description👋
+### Brief Description on my current status👋
 - 🔭 I’m currently working on Data Science, Machine Learning & AI Projects
 - 🌱 I’m currently learning Spark, Hadoop, AWS
 - 👨🏼‍💻 Skilled in Data Science and Data Engineering.
 Effective in creating robust visualizations